alexlamb/alexlamb.github.io/_posts/2017-07-06-throwing-money-five.md

 ## Look deep
 Which brings me to my core point about the simulations I've been posting this week: clues about how economies work are right in front of us in these models.
 If we think skeptically and test our understanding of the world, we can start to notice things that even many experts miss.

 What we've learned is that the easiest way to generate a realistic wealth distribution is to basically play out the random motion of cash on a population.
-In other words: the action of entropy.
+In other words: the action of *entropy*.
 Furthermore, that entropic process never runs backwards, because, after all, entropy seldom does.
 These wealth distributions have undergone something that physicists call called *symmetry breaking*.

 When Thomas Piketty came out with his famous [book](https://www.economist.com/blogs/economist-explains/2014/05/economist-explains), there were economists lining up to pour scorn on his ideas.
 But the process of escalating inequality he observes in the data he collected is just like the one we've modeled here.